SerhiiKozachenko/grunt-concat-blocks/README.md

 ## Description

-Use build blocks to do concatenation:
+Use build blocks to do concatenation in html, jade, razor or any other files:

 Utilize build blocks in your html to indicate the files to be concatenated.
 This task will parse the build blocks in your html, and it will schedule the concatenation of the desired files by dynamically updating the `concat` task and then run it.